Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Algorithmic Details

 \subsubsection{The practical cost function}

 In tangle theory, the cost function does not consider the balance of the sides.
-For example the cut value in the graph setting, the cheapest cuts are often very unbalanced, for example splitting of individual objects, and trivially get oriented towards their larger side.
-The same thing happens in practice and does not prevent tangles from detecting clusters, but places an unnecessary computational burden on the tangle algorithm.
+For the cut value in the graph setting, the cheapest cuts are often very unbalanced, only splitting individual objects from the whole set and trivially get oriented towards their larger side.
+The same thing happens in practice.
+This does not prevent tangles from detecting clusters but places an unnecessary computational burden on the tangle algorithm.
 Depending on the cost function, one natural countermeasure is to consider the balance of a cut $P=\{A,A^\complement\}$ by normalizing the cost with the factor $1/\left(\abs{A}\left(n-\abs{A}\right)\right)$.
-This makes the unbalanced cuts more expensive, wherefore tangles are built on informative cuts right away.
+Doing so makes the unbalanced cuts more expensive; tangles are built on informative cuts immediately.

-For an illustrative example, consider the questionnaire model from Section~\ref{sub:theory_mindset} with $\nummindsets=2$ mindsets and small noise $p>0$, for which 5 questions are answered differently by the mindsets, 5 questions are answered the same, and another 5 questions are answered at random by every person independently of the mindset.
-The questions with same answer represent trivial, unbalanced cuts, because they distinguish between persons that answer like their mindset (probability $1-p$) and persons that answer differently (probability $p$).
+For an illustrative example, consider the questionnaire model from Section~\ref{sub:theory_mindset} with $\nummindsets=2$ mindsets and small noise $p>0$.
+Five questions are answered differently by the mindsets, five questions are answered the same, and another five questions are answered randomly by every person independently of the mindset.
+The questions with the same answer represent trivial, unbalanced cuts because they distinguish between persons that answer like their mindset (probability $1-p$) and persons that answer differently (probability $p$).
 Only the questions with different answers are informative of the cluster structure.
 Figure~\ref{fig:normalization_mindset} shows the cost of the questions with and without normalization.
 As expected, the unnormalized cost function places the trivial questions first.
-The normalized cost function, on the other hand, increases their cost, such that the informative questions come first.
+On the other hand, the normalized cost function increases their cost, such that the informative questions come first.